FAQ: Temporary Disability Insurance

 This gives us an average weekly wage of $404.

-If Steve's first day of disability is on or after July 1, 2020, his weekly benefit rate is 85% of his average weekly wage: $343.
+Steve’s weekly benefit rate is 85 % of his average weekly wage: $343.

 You can change your address online by clicking here, or you can let us know in writing by mail or fax.
 Be sure to include your full name, your old address, your new address, your Social Security number, and sign and date the letter.
 Fax it to 609-984-4138, or mail to: Division of Temporary Disability Insurance P.O.
 Box 387, Trenton, NJ 08625-0387.
 Our customer service agents cannot accept address changes over the phone.